JoinCODED/WS-Flutter-M9-CRUD-With-API/04_updating_data/02_passing_the_book.md

     icon: const Icon(Icons.edit)),
 ```

-In your form, we accepted the book argument in our parent widget, how can we access it within our child widget?
+We accepted the book argument in the parent widget, how can we access it within our child widget?

-Under your build method, you can access the book using `widget.book`:
+5. Under your build method, you can access the book using `widget.book`:

 ```dart
   Widget build(BuildContext context) {